mkmorgan1/website-2/README.md

   npm install
 ```

-To be able to edit projects
+To be able to edit projects run this code 👇🏼

 ```bash

   echo "export default 'YOUR_IP_ADDRESS';" >> client/mattsIpAddress.js

 ```

+..then click on project descriptions to edit

 ## Run